chrisabrams/grimwire/README.md

-# Grimwire: an operating system in the browser
+# Grimwire: a desktop environment in the browser

 *Grimwire is not ready for deployment, so setup instructions are not yet provided.
 The beta will be released soon.*